auth0/auth0-java-mvc-common/EXAMPLES.md

 This library does not own a session.
-It reads and validates the claim at login, exposing it via `Tokens.getSessionExpiresAt()` (seconds, or `null` when absent) and `Tokens.isSessionExpired()`.
+It reads and validates the claim at login, exposing it via `Tokens.getSessionExpiresAt()` (seconds, or `null` when absent) and `Tokens.isSessionExpired(...)`.
 Persisting the value and enforcing the ceiling is the application's job.

+> :warning: **The claim must be an integer number of seconds since the epoch.** The value is
+> emitted by your tenant, so the most common mistake is emitting
+> **milliseconds** (a `getTime()` without the `/ 1000`).
+A millisecond-scale value is **not**
+> enforced as a date thousands of years out — it is out of range, so the library treats it as
+> "no ceiling" and enforcement is silently **off**.
+Any non-numeric, zero, or negative value is
+> likewise ignored (fails open to "no ceiling") rather than locking users out.

 Persist it at login alongside the tokens (`null` means "no ceiling", store as-is):